SamyBencherif/montage-recorder/README.md

-# Montage Recorder
+# Multiplatform Montage Recorder

-This repo contains a small script that I use to record my screen at set intervals.
-Currently it only supports Mac OSX.
+Montage Recorderer is a small script used to record the screen at set intervals.

+This version was forked from the original: https://github.com/cdata/montage-recorder

+The original version only supports MacOS.
+The only difference here is that folders are used to keep different variants of the script for different platforms.
+The first new platform is XFCE Desktop.

+## Platform

+MacOS is an operating system, which is usually what people mean when they say "platform".
+XFCE however is a desktop window manager (like explorer.exe for windows).
+XFCE runs on a number of operating systems, such as Debian and Xubuntu, and FreeBSD.
+In general, "platform", in this case, refers to a unit of software that provides its own way to take a screenshot via command-line.

+## Support

+ - MacOS
+ - XFCE-Desktop

 ## Usage